 Alex is a trained outdoor consultant and delivers outdoor therapeutic interventions for EQE outdoors, she has completed a Certificate in Therapeutic Skills for Outdoor Leaders delivered by The Therapeutic Forest.
-Alex is a trained restorative justice practitioner.
-Alex is a member of the Forest School Association
+Alex is a trained restorative justice practitioner and Alex is a member of the Forest School Association

 Alex is now bringing all this experience of participatory approaches with communities and applying it to nature connection, outdoor learning, outdoor play and Forest School.
 Bringing new exciting opportunities to professionals, communities and their green spaces.

-Muddy Feet works with talented and experienced associate facilitators.
+Muddy Feet works with talented and experienced associate facilitators and trainers.

 Officer and Level 4 Forest School Trainer with an MA in Development Training.
 Vicki has 20 years